Protect your elbow when you serve and play

-Rest is advised to help eliminate symptoms of tennis elbow.
+Rest is advised to help eliminate symptoms of "tennis elbow."
 However, there are other steps you can take to protect and support the joint too.
-If you’ve got a match coming up, these tips might help.
+If you have a match coming up, these tips might help.

 It’s ideal to start wearing one of these the moment you notice any discomfort or stiffness around your elbow joint.
 The sooner you protect it, the better the outcome.

 Wearing Supportive Sleeves

 The supportive nature of a sleeve ensures the risk of further injury is minimized.
 You would pull it on before the match, to give your arm time to warm up and to encourage better circulation in that area.

 Wearing it during and after the match is good too.
 Again, you’re giving support to the injury and providing protection.
 You’re aware you’re wearing a compression garment, but it doesn’t feel uncomfortable.
 If you buy a good quality one, like CompressionZ, it shouldn’t move during the match either.

 Continual warmth helps the tendon repair itself even when you’re resting.
 As such, these garments are not just for the match itself.

 Reduce The Vibration Felt By Serving